 - Assoc.
 Prof. Dr. Rūta Žiliukaitė (Vilnius University, Social Sciences, Sociology – S 005).

-The dissertation is available at the libraries of Kaunas University of Technology, Lithuanian Social Research Centre and Vytautas Magnus University.
+The dissertation is available at the Lithuanian Social Research Centre library (A. Goštauto str.
+9, LT-01108 Vilnius, Lithuania).

 THE CONTRIBUTION OF MIGRANTS TO COUNTRIES OF ORIGIN: THE CASE OF LITHUANIAN MIGRANTS IN THE UNITED KINGDOM